 For the past eleven years, Firoozeh has traveled the country reminding us that our commonalities far outweigh our differences.
 Her travels have taken her throughout rural America, from the East Coast to the West Coast, from Harvard University to UCLA and to Europe.
 Everywhere she has gone, audiences have embraced her message of shared humanity while laughing at her humorous tales.

-Firoozeh Dumas’s second memoir, entitled Laughing without an Accent, was published in May 2008 and became a national bestseller.
-Alexander McCall Smith had this to say: "These stoires, like everything Firoozeh Dumas writes, are charming, highly amusing vignettes of family life.
+Firoozeh Dumas’s second memoir, entitled Laughing without an Accent, was published in May 2008 and is a New York Times bestseller.
+Alexander McCall Smith had this to say: "These stories, like everything Firoozeh Dumas writes, are charming, highly amusing vignettes of family life.
 Dumas is one of those rare people -- a naturally gifted storyteller."

 Try refreshing the page or contact us if the problem persists.